 Fabulous holidays for 50-something couples

 Given that travel gets far more rewarding as you get older, it comes as no surprise that much of the 50-plus generation is swapping European beach-lazing for new and exciting experiences in far-flung destinations.
 Free of responsibilities and restrictions (goodbye career stress, mortgage repayments, and the confines of school calendar dates), they are now able to splurge on holidays that appeal to their adventurous streak - and keep them young at heart.
-Here’s our round-up of the best getaways for folk who have a lust for life, lots of free time, deep pockets, and the desire to still see much more of the world.
+Here’s our round-up of the best getaways for folk who have a lust for life, lots of free time and the desire to still see much more of the world.

 Learn salsa in rum-soaked Cuba